-In his first speech to graduates in Fairfax, Dale concluded with an attempt at the inspiring stuff of senior class send-offs.
+In his first speech to graduates in Fairfax, Dale gave the senior class its send-off.

 In June, thousands of students across the Washington area heard similar words as they enacted the same rite, many taking for granted the piece of paper certifying their high school education.
 Yesterday, the crowd of about 50 seniors leaving Chantilly's summer school exhibited no such complacency.

 Some had failed the Virginia Standards of Learning exams, standardized tests needed for the first time this year to graduate.
 Some flunked or never took English 12 or World History 1 or another required course.
 And others, such as Dulin, could enumerate vicissitudes that just kept getting in the way of graduating.

 At age 8, Dulin ran down the stairs of his Indianapolis home to find his mother lying in a pool of blood.
 According to newspaper accounts, he told detectives his mother's last words were "No, don't.
 No, don't."
 His older sister, Lindsey, called 911 from a neighbor's phone and asked: "Can we get some police, please?
 My daddy killed my mother."